joelmazer/star-jetframework/UPDATES.md

 ```
   bool fHaveMB30event  = mBaseMaker->CheckForMB(fRunFlag, StJetFrameworkPicoBase::kVPDMB30);
 ```
+7) please also update the centrality package to have updated defintions and files in your StRoot/StRefMultCorr directory.

 IF THERE IS ANYTHING ELSE - please me know or update this file yourself and push change.